cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/3-move-count.md

 ## Some initial thoughts

-When the forfeit is implemented, it would be interesting to be able to differentiate between games that have never been played on, from games that have.
+When the forfeit is implemented, it would be interesting to be able to differentiate games that have never been played on from games that have.

-To the point:
+To be specific:

-1. If no players ever player on it, there is no point in recording a winner and a forfeiter.
-There is no point in keeping a trace of it.
+1. If no moves are ever played, there is no point in recording a winner and a forfeiter.
+There is no point in keeping a track of the game.
-2. If only the black player played once, but the red player never showed up, it is the same situation.
+2. If the black player moved once but the red player never showed up, it is the same situation.
 After all, a malicious player could create many games that go stale just to tarnish the reputation of another player.
-3. If both players have played at least once, then it can be considered a proper game, where a forfeit is one of a couple of legitimate outcomes.
+3. If both players have played at least once, then this can be considered a proper game, where a forfeit is one of the legitimate outcomes.

 ## New information